kroschu/FriendUPSimpleInstall/README.md

 Note that **this was designed to simplify installation**, so user won't get much control(although some things can be changed in FriendUP installer, which this script runs later for actual installation).

+Also, **FriendUP source directory will be located at where you run script from,** and FriendUP files will be built and installed under (FriendUP Source directory)/build.

 ## About MySQL/MariaDB setup
 The method that this script uses to set password **does work**, however, you won't be able to login to MySQL/MariaDB without sudo.
 And it seems like any password(including empty password) works(even if it's set) without login errors when sudo was used to access MySQL/MariaDB server.
 And as a result, PHPMyAdmin does not work.